wp-plugins/gravity-forms-salesforce/readme.txt

 #### Now with Custom Field support! ####
 <a href="http://wordpress.org/extend/plugins/gravity-forms-salesforce/faq/">Read the FAQ</a> for information on how to integrate with Custom Fields.

+#### Using the API
+If you have the following Salesforce Editions, you can use the included API Add-on:

+* Enterprise Edition
+* Unlimited Edition
+* Developer Edition

+If you use the following Editions, you will use the included Web to Lead Add-on:

+- Personal Edition
+- Group Edition
+- Professional Edition<br />*Note: You can also purchase API access for a Professional Edition.*

 #### Other Gravity Forms Add-ons:

 * <a href="http://wordpress.org/extend/plugins/gravity-forms-highrise/">Gravity Forms Highrise Add-on</a> - Integrate Gravity Forms with Highrise, a CRM